willnet/rspec-style-guide/README_EN.md

 ## `describe` and `context`

-`describe` and `method` are the same methods, but they can be used in the following ways to help differentiate the type of code your testing.
+`describe` and `context` are the same methods, but they can be used in the following ways to help differentiate the type of code you're testing.

 - The argument of `describe` is what is being tested
 - The argument of `context` is the presumed condition/state of the test when it is run